Blue Orchard Bee Facts

 Blue Orchard Bee Physical Description

-Regarding its physical attributes, though, it follows a pattern common to related species.
+Regarding its physical attributes, though, it follows a pattern quite common to many related species.
 That’s in the fact that it displays a certain degree of the physiological characteristic of sexual dimorphism.
-In its case, this trait manifests in terms of body size and body structure.
+In its specific case, this trait manifests in terms of body size and body structure.

-Females of this insect attain a larger average length than their male counterparts.
-These reach an average length measuring roughly 0.55 in (1.4 cm).
-The body shape of the female also differs from the male, though only slightly.
-Females are a little stockier in build.
+Females of this insect attain a greater average length than their male counterparts.
+This gender reaches an average length measuring roughly 0.55 in (1.4 cm).
+The body shape of the female also differs from the male of the species, though only slightly.
+Females evloved as stockier in build.

 Males of the invertebrate, though only reach a total length averaging approximately 0.43 in (1.1 cm).
-As indicated above, their overall structure remains somewhat slimmer than females.
-He also has longer antennae, since these have 13 segments, while the female has 12.
+As indicated above, their overall structure also remains somewhat slimmer than females.
+He also has longer antennae, since these have 13 segments, while the female has 12 of these sections.

-The genders of the Blue Orchard Bee also vary a small degree in general appearance.
+The genders of the Blue Orchard Bee additionally vary to a small degree in their general appearance.
 Females of this natural wonder present a primarily iridescent bluish-gray that sometimes seems almost black.
-Her body further possesses a relatively dense covering of small hairs.
+Her body further possesses a relatively dense covering of very small hairs.

-The male, meanwhile, follows the same overall pattern, with some minor yet notable differences.
-He typically develops a tuft of lighter colored hair on his head.
+The male, meanwhile, follows the same overall pattern, with the exception of some minor yet notable differences.
+He typically develops a small tuft of lighter colored hair on his head.
 Although he displays the same covering of fine hairs on his body, that’s less dense on the upper side.

 - Kingdom: Animalia